 ARTICLE XI - RESIGNATION, DISCIPLINARY ACTION, SUSPENSION, TERMINATION, REINSTATEMENT, AND REACTIVATION OF MEMBERSHIP

 Section 1.
 Resignation

-Section 2.
-Suspension or Termination for Nonpayment of Amounts Due
+Section 3.
+Suspension or Termination for Nonpayment of Amounts Owing

-A member failing to pay their dues, assessments, or other sums payable by them to the Society under these bylaws within three months after they have become due shall be suspended from participation in the affairs of the Society, and the Society staff shall send written notice of the suspension to the member's last known address.
-Should any of the amounts remain unpaid in excess of four months, the Board of Directors, at its discretion, may terminate the membership of such member.
+A member failing to pay indebtedness other than dues and/or assessments under these bylaws within three months after they have become due shall be suspended from participation in the affairs of the Society.
+Should any of the amounts remain unpaid in excess of four months, the membership of such member shall be terminated, and the Society may seek payment of amounts due.
+The Board of Directors, at its discretion, may waive suspension, termination, and/or outstanding indebtedness.

 - Be revoked, withdrawn, canceled, or similar circumstance from the member as a disciplinary measure by any governmental authority; or

 - Be voluntarily resigned or surrendered by the member while they are under investigation for a violation or upon finding of a violation by any governmental authority.